j-waters/transparent-sops/README.md

     ```

 2.  **Automation**:
-    - The `Release` workflow creates a GitHub Release with source archives.
+    - The `Release` workflow creates a GitHub Release.
-    - It automatically bumps the Homebrew formula in the `jcwaters/homebrew-tap` repository.
+    - It automatically creates a PR to bump the Homebrew formula in the `j-waters/homebrew-tap` repository.